 Securities issued by FBC in the form of unsecured and secured debentures are rated by Morningstar DBRS and Moody's.
-FBC paid each of these agencies a maintenance fee to provide ratings during 2023 and 2022 but did not pay for or receive any other services from the agencies during those years.
+FBC paid each of these agencies a maintenance fee to provide ratings during 2024 and 2023, but did not pay for or receive any other services from the agencies during those years.
 The ratings assigned to securities issued by FBC are reviewed by these agencies on an ongoing basis.
 Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities.
-Morningstar DBRS rates debt instruments by rating categories ranging from AAA which represents the highest quality of securities, to D which represents the lowest quality of securities rated.
-Moody's rates debt instruments by rating categories ranging from Aaa which represents the highest quality of securities to C which represents the lowest quality of securities.
+Morningstar DBRS rates debt instruments by rating categories ranging from AAA which represents the highest quality of securities, to D which represents the lowest quality of securities to C which represents the lowest quality of securities to C which represents the lowest quality of securities.